Television in Italy: List of nationwide television stations

-Most important all national free-to-view channels

-All channels broadcast 24 hours, are in 16:9 SDTV format and also FTA on digital satellite.
+All channels broadcast 24 hours, and are in 16:9 format.
+On satellite, as a result of restrictions on broadcasting rights, most of RAI's channels are permanently encrypted, and broadcast free-to-view through the Tivúsat platform, or are temporarily encrypted when needed.
+However, Rai 1, 2, 3, Storia, Scuola and Gulp are left unencrypted.

 The channels from 10 to 19 are made available for Italian regional television.

 RAI – Radiotelevisione italiana S.p.A.

 Rai is Italy's national public broadcasting company, owned by the Ministry of Economy and Finance.
-Rai's broadcasts are also received in neighboring countries, including Albania, Croatia, Malta, Monaco, Montenegro, San Marino, Slovenia, Vatican City, and southern Switzerland.
+Rai's broadcasts are also able to be received in neighboring countries, including Albania, Croatia, Malta, Monaco, Montenegro, San Marino, Slovenia, Vatican City, southern Switzerland, and across Europe on satellite.
 It is one of the 23 founding broadcasting organizations of the European Broadcasting Union.

 Mediaset S.p.A.

-Mediaset is the largest commercial broadcaster in the country.
+Mediaset is the largest commercial broadcaster in Italy.
 The group competes primarily against the public broadcaster and market leader RAI.
-Due to their proximity to (or encirclement by) Italy, Albania, Croatia, Switzerland, Malta, San Marino, the Vatican City and Slovenia also receive Mediaset broadcasts.
-In addition to its domestic television interests, Mediaset also operates a series of news, entertainment and sport websites; holds 50.1% of the Spanish broadcasting firm Mediaset España Comunicación; owns the film production company Medusa Film; and heads a consortium which owns the television production house Banijay.
+Due to their proximity to (or encirclement by) Italy, Albania, Croatia, Switzerland, Malta, San Marino, the Vatican City and Slovenia can also receive Mediaset broadcasts.
+In addition to their domestic television channels, Mediaset also operates a series of news, entertainment and sport websites; owns 50.1% of the Spanish broadcasting firm Mediaset España Comunicación; owns the film production company Medusa Film; and heads a consortium which owns the television production house Banijay.